pederz/Face-Image-Occlusions/README.md

 1. Open the script [similarity_comparison.ipynb](../main/similarity_comparison.ipynb) in JupyterLab:
 2. Run the **first cell** for imports, paths, function definition and creating feature lists.
 Update delimiter to reflect the file name
 3. The next cells are independent comparisons:
-  - **Second cell**: runs similarity comparison (mated and non-mated) on all features of real samples
+  - **Second cell**: runs similarity comparison (mated and non-mated) on features of real samples only.
+It selects one feature by random from each subject as a reference and compares it against all other real features.
   - **Third cell**: runs similarity comparison (mated and non-mated) on real vs synthetic features with all combinations of occlusions.
-It selects one feature from real image for each subject, and compares them towards all  synthetic features with the one set of combinations of occlusions.
-And loops through this until all combinations are done.
+It selects one feature by random from each subject from real features, and compares them towards all synthetic features with the one set of combinations of occlusions.
+And loops through this until all combinations of occlusions are done.
-  - **Fourth cell**: runs similarity comparison (mated and non-mated) on all features of synthetic samples
-  - **Fifth cell**: runs similarity comparison (mated and non-mated) on real vs all synthetic features
+  - **Fourth cell**: runs similarity comparison (mated and non-mated) on real vs synthetic features with all occlusions.
+It selects one feature by random from each subject from real features, and compares them towards all the synthetic features.
 4. Similarity comparisons are saved in `similarity_scores/`, with one file for each of the different categories of comparisons.
 NB!
-This is a time-consuming process!
-Also, increase the print length of the cells to see all the print results, this is specifically for the third cell.
+This is a time-consuming process (third and fourth cell)!
+Also, increase the print length of the cells in Jupterlab to see all the print results from the third cell.
 Since it will loop through all combinations.

 # Distribution plot of similarity scores